pvilalta/crypto-lizard/README.md

 ## **Project**

 This program permit to get the value of any crypto-currencies automaticly in a Google spreadsheet.
-Every hours the program will call the API to get the newest informations from the market.

 You can find thereafter a tutorial to deploy it by your self